americanthinker/dash-app-ceo-dashboard/README.md

 - Push all components to remote i.e. Salesforce to VM to Heroku
 - Build user authentication into app (username/password)
 - Continue to gather user feedback for feature updates and new features
+- Continue to harden the app for production and look for way to increase performance

 # Lessons Learned/Confirmed (Along the way...)
 - Commit early, commit often.